Loading your recommendations…

 A group of people carries an orange banner that says Juneteenth Processional time capsule.

-This two-day celebration has everything: national recording artists, local performers, food and merch, a health fair, a kids’ zone, a fashion show, and more.
-It kicks off on Saturday at Golden Belt Campus with a drum and dance processional, followed by presentations on the origin and significance of Juneteenth.
+This celebration has everything: national recording artists, local performers, food and merch, a health fair, a kids’ zone, a fashion show, and more.
+It kicks off with an opening ceremony processional, complete with drummers and dancers, followed by presentations on the origin and significance of Juneteenth.
 While it has been celebrated by many African Americans since the late 1800s, it’s a day for everyone to learn, reflect, and grow from this nation’s history.

-Things heat up in downtown Durham on Sunday with a barbecue cook-off and more fun and games.
-Winner of the cook-off will represent North Carolina in the national Juneteenth cookoff in Galveston, Texas later this year.
+Things heat up later with a fashion show featuring Afro-centric and Urban clothing from local designers and retailers.
 To learn more about Juneteenth’s history and discover other unique ways to celebrate, check out our Celebrate Juneteenth in Durham blog post.

 5. Move it, Move it with Lemurs